 and is not to be confused with male or female pattern balding as

-it's path is less targetted.
+its path is less targeted.
 Alopecia Areata has multiple different

-although temporary hair discoloration can occur.
+although temporary hair discolouration can occur.
 It can also merge

 Also See: Alopecia